 Our performers come to The Holiday Singers with professional experience from all over.
-Averaging a decade of skills entertaining crowds, each singer adds his or her unique personality to the party.
+Averaging over a decade of skills entertaining crowds, each singer adds his or her unique personality to the party.

 Emily Careen Caton

 Emily Careen Caton, alto, has always rounded out academics with choirs in her hometown of Buffalo, NY.
 After relocating to Charlotte, Emily reinforced that love of music in her family by first joining the Oratorio Singers of Charlotte, and more recently VOX and The Holiday Singers.
 Emily is also alto section leader at Sharon Presbyterian Church, Charlotte.